wp-plugins/worldcurrency/readme.txt

 Extra features may be implemented if I find them usefull/interesting and if I have time to develop them.
 Feel free to propose them.

+=I use the shortcode in another plugin (like wp-table-reloaded) and the convesions are not working= This is because in this cases the WorldCurrency plugin is not aware of the presence of these conversions and the necessary code is not loaded.
+You can add a wc_force = 1 custom field to posts or pages to force the loading of the necessary code in this cases.

 == Screenshots ==
 There are no screenshots for this plugin, but there is a full demo on the [Plugin's Homepage](http://www.cometicucinoilweb.it/blog/en/worldcurrency-plugin-for-wordpress/)

 == Changelog ==

+= 1.11 (22 March 2012) =
+* Added: new configuration parameter to force the script presence on every page

 = 1.10 (10 March 2012) =
 * Added: it is possible to add "wc_force" = 1 custom field to post to force the loading of worldcurrency code, in case of conflict with other plugins